MiguelBusta/compilers/README.md

 #### Standard Deviation

 `np.std()` is another function from the numpy library, specifically used to calculate the standard deviation of a list or array of numbers.
-In this case `np.std` is added to the symbol_table in your code:
+In this case `np.std` is added to the symbol_table in the code:

 `symbol_table["np.std"] = np.std`